 Computer overheat has just been of the issues when it comes to dealing with Windows 10.
-Users have complained of a number of issues varying from inaccessibility of the BIOS, Safe Mode, to missing toolbars, external hardware connectivity, and much more.
-While Microsoft has been coming out with updates that are allowing the bugs to be fixed, we shall see what can be done to solve the issue of computer overheat in Windows 10.
+Users have complained of several issues varying from the inaccessibility of the BIOS, Safe Mode, to missing toolbars, external hardware connectivity, and much more.
+While Microsoft has been coming out with updates that are allowing the bugs to be fixed, we shall see what can be done to solve the issue of computer overheats in Windows 10.

 If your computer is overheating, and your battery life is heading for a complete meltdown, this could be attributed to a process called the runtime broker.

-The core feature from Windows 8 was designed by Microsoft, and it is a safe process which assists the Windows through the Metro apps permissions.
-Runtime Broker won't run as long as there are no Metro apps running.
-However, with the upgrade to Windows 10, this process comes alongside too, and for now, it's been causing great disturbance for most use
+The core feature from Windows 8 was designed by Microsoft, and it is a safe process that assists the Windows through the Metro apps permissions.
+Runtime Broker won't run as long as no Metro apps are running.
+However, with the upgrade to Windows 10, this process comes alongside too, and for now, it's been causing a great disturbance for most use

 Here are the following steps:

-Windows 10 has been giving trouble to a lot of users with the issue of computer overheat.
-Many users have tried following the above steps, cleaning their fan, even reinstalling their third party anti-virus programs, but the problem did still remain.
-Reinstallation of Windows 10 can also be an option, but hasn't proved to be useful.
+Windows 10 has been giving trouble to a lot of users with the issue of computers overheat.
+Many users have tried following the above steps, cleaning their fan, even reinstalling their third party anti-virus programs, but the problem did remains.
+The reinstallation of Windows 10 can also be an option but hasn't proved to be useful.
 Windows 10 has been regularly updated by Microsoft and one should keep checking for updates.
-You can check out other articles on the portal to see solutions other problems that are users facing with Windows 10.
+You can check out other articles on the portal to see solutions to other problems that are users facing with Windows 10.